-Because even as we recovered financially we realized frugal living was the way to keep our finances in check.
-Had we lived this way prior to Hub’s layoff we would have had a backup plan.
+Because as we recovered financially, we realized frugal living was the way to keep our finances in check.
+Had we lived this way before Hubby’s layoff, we would have had a backup plan.
 Something to live on as we caught our breath and got our footing.

 Trying to make the money last is a dance you develop over time.
 Along the way, I have learned some great money-saving tips.
 Old school tips that saved us (and are still saving us) oodles of money.

 My Best Frugal Living Tips to Save Money

 Those years were hard but we learned some pretty amazing tips.
 Tips that I am going to share with you today.
 Some are easy, some are obvious, and some are hard but the more you can incorporate into your life the more you will save.

 This is the best and easiest way to save money.
 I have so many friends that shop for fun.
 Shopping is not a hobby people!
 Shopping is a chore.
 Something on your to-do list.
 Remember that and this one tip alone will save you hundreds.

 Keep those credit cards tucked away and put cash in your wallet.
 Knowing exactly what you have to spend when you are in a store will keep you from making impulse purchases.